gheorghina/gheorghina.github.io/_posts/2023-07-16-tech-leading-solving-business-problems.markdown

     - [NIST Risk Management Framework](https://csrc.nist.gov/projects/risk-management/about-rmf)

-15. Roadmap plan: how to get from the status quo to the vision.
+15. **Roadmap plan**: Define the roadmap plan.
+This is a joined effort between tech and product to ensure alignment on how the teams will move further.

+It can be that the scope is to big, so prioritization or split in multiple phases may be necessary.
+On top of that it can give clarity on the expected checkpoints throughout the delivery process.

 16. Schedule retros for allowing the chance to have feedback sessions.
-These are helpful for calibration with the team before moving further.
+These are helpful for calibration with the team before moving further.It is important for creating the open feedback culture to encourage growth and support of each other.

 17. Reiterate and Adapt